 - 18. How much energy did photons of the incoming light contain? - (A) 0.50 eV - (B) 0.80 eV - (C) 4.5 eV - (D) 5.0 eV - 19.
-If the wavelength of the light were to be shortened, how would that affect the kinetic energy of the ejected electron? - (A) A shorter wavelength would increase the kinetic energy. - (B) A shorter wavelength would decrease the kinetic energy. - (C) A shorter wavelength would stop all electron emissions completely. - (D) A shorter wavelength would have no effect on the kinetic energy of the ejected electrons. - 20.
+If the wavelength of the light were to be shortened, how would that effect the kinetic energy of the ejected electron? - (A) A shorter wavelength would increase the kinetic energy. - (B) A shorter wavelength would decrease the kinetic energy. - (C) A shorter wavelength would stop all electron emissions completely. - (D) A shorter wavelength would have no effect on the kinetic energy of the ejected electrons. - 20.
 If the intensity of the light were to be decreased (that is, if the light is made dimmer), how would that affect the kinetic energy of the ejected electron? - (A) The decreased intensity would increase the kinetic energy. - (B) The decreased intensity would decrease the kinetic energy. - (C) The decreased intensity would stop all electron emissions completely. - (D) The decreased intensity would have no effect. - 21.
-Nitrogen's electronegativity value is between those of phosphorus and oxygen.
-Which of the following correctly describes the relationship between the three values? - (A) The value for nitrogen is less than that of phosphorus because nitrogen is larger, but greater than that of oxygen because nitrogen has a greater effective nuclear charge. - (B) The value for nitrogen is less than that of phosphorus because nitrogen has fewer protons, but greater than that of oxygen because nitrogen has fewer valence electrons. - (C) The value for nitrogen is greater than that of phosphorus because nitrogen has fewer electrons, but less than that of oxygen because nitrogen is smaller. - (D) The value for nitrogen is greater than that of phosphorus because nitrogen is smaller, but less than that of oxygen because nitrogen has a smaller effective nuclear charge. - 22.
-Which of the following ions would have the most unpaired electrons? - (A) Mn2+ - (B) Ni3+ - (C) Ti2+ - (D) Cr6+
+Which type of radiation would be most useful in examining the dimensionality of molecules? - (A) Ultraviolet - (B) Visible - (C) Infrared - (D) Microwave

+22. Which of the following ions would have the most unpaired electrons?

+- (A) Mn2+

+- (B) Ni3+

+- (C) Ti2+

+- (D) Cr6+